Nagle Catholic College: Campus

-In addition, the campus holds a massive sports oval, a swimming pool, two outdoor courtyards and four tennis/basketball courts in the front of the school.
+In addition, the campus has a sports oval, a swimming pool, two outdoor courtyards and four tennis/basketball courts in the front of the school.

 Academics

-The school fosters students in Years 7 through to 12, with each Year or set of Years having different focuses on courses.
+The school serves students in Years 7 through to 12, with each Year or set of Years having different focuses on courses.

 In 2012, 100% of Nagle Catholic College's students achieved a WACE.
 And during the same year, Nagle was on top for the Best Performing in WA for Geography.

 For 2015, Nagle was the best performing school in Geraldton, as it was the only school that made to the top 50 schools in WA for Vocational Education and Training (VET).
 96% of Nagle Catholic College VET students achieved a Cert II or higher and was ranked 40th in WA.
 Meanwhile, ATAR students had a median of 70 as an ATAR score, with 5.87% achieving an ATAR above 75.
 Out of 417 Geraldton students applicable for a WACE Certificate, 154 are from Nagle Catholic College.
 99.35% of students are reported to have graduated in 2015.

-Arts

-The Arts is one of the respected areas of the college, where the college has contributed to the culture of the town.
-The college includes a Jazz band, a Rock band and a choir.

-Rags To Riches is Nagle's annual themed fundraiser and arts showcase, boasting a fashion show, drama productions, dances and bands.

-Physical Education

-Physical Education is one of the valued Learning Areas of the college.
-The college holds an interhouse Athletics Carnival, Swimming Carnival and Cross Country.
-The department also holds a St Patrick's Day Games promoting healthy, competitive and active games.
-The college also annually holds trips including Gold Coast Netball and the Ski Trip.